You want to become a...

 Authorisation of a pharmacist/intern pharmacist vaccinator is valid for two years from the date of the VFC or VBC.
 To maintain status and continue to administer vaccinations as a pharmacist/intern pharmacist vaccinator, authorisation must be renewed two yearly.

-To renew vaccinator status, you must complete the pharmacist vaccinator update course and send notification through to the Pharmaceutical Society of New Zealand (PSNZ).
+To renew vaccinator status, you must complete the vaccinator update course and send notification through to the Pharmaceutical Society of New Zealand (PSNZ).

 Other requirements to support application are detailed in the Immunisation Handbook Appendix 4, table A4.1.3